 - archived manually and in paper form, not digitally

-- lacking the possibility of display in the form of various analyses, views and dashboards.
+- lacking the possibility of display in the form of various analyses, views and dashboards

 How to transfer paper reports into digital form?

 The solution is ANT Production Execution and Paperless technology.
-It enables automatic retrieval of data from individual machines and then automatic filling in digitised reports.
+It enables automatic retrieval of data from individual machines and then automatic filling in digitalized reports.
 Using this method, reports and notifications are generated in real time, resulting in better response times.

 The benefits of this solution include: